mfkiwl/RxInfer.jl/docs/src/contributing/overview.md

 We welcome new feature proposals.
 However, before submitting a feature request, consider a few things:

 - Does the feature require changes in the core `RxInfer` code?
 If it doesn't (for example, you would like to add a factor node for a particular application), you can add local extensions in your script/notebook or consider making a separate repository for your extensions.
 - If you would like to add an implementation of a feature that changes a lot in the core `RxInfer` code, please open an issue on GitHub and describe your proposal first.
-This will allow us to discuss your proposal with you before you invest your time in implementing something that may be difficult to merge later on.
+This will allow us to discuss your proposal with you, before you invest your time in implementing something that may be difficult to merge later on.

 ## Contributing code